 5.3.5.3.1.
-If the Company shall, at any time or from time to time after the Original Issue Date of any series of Preferred Shares (i) effect a subdivision of the outstanding Ordinary Shares without a comparable subdivision of all shares of such series of Preferred Shares, or (ii) combine the outstanding shares of any series of Preferred Shares without a comparable combination of the Ordinary Shares, then, and in each such event, the applicable Conversion Price of any series of Preferred Shares not comparably subdivided in the case of 5.3.5.3.1(ii) or not comparably combined in the case of Article 5.3.5.3.1(ii) in effect immediately before that subdivision or combination, shall be proportionately decreased so that the number of Ordinary Shares issuable on conversion of each share of such series of Preferred Shares shall be - in the case of Article 5.3.5.3.1(ii) - increased in proportion to such increase in the aggregate number of Ordinary Shares of such applicable series of Preferred Shares outstanding.
+If the Company shall, at any time or from time to time after the Original Issue Date of any series of Preferred Shares (i) effect a subdivision of the outstanding Ordinary Shares without a comparable subdivision of all shares of such series of Preferred Shares, or (ii) combine the outstanding shares of any series of Preferred Shares without a comparable combination of the Ordinary Shares, then, and in each such event, the applicable Conversion Price of any series of Preferred Shares not comparably subdivided in the case of 5.3.5.3.1(i) or not comparably combined in the case of Article 5.3.5.3.1(ii) in effect immediately before that subdivision or combination, shall be proportionately decreased so that the number of Ordinary Shares issuable on conversion of each share of such series of Preferred Shares shall be - in the case of Article 5.3.5.3.1(ii) - increased in proportion to such increase in the aggregate number of Shares of such applicable series of Preferred Shares outstanding.

 5.3.5.3.2.
-If the Company shall, at any time or from time to time after the Original Issue Date of any series of Preferred Shares (i) combine the outstanding Ordinary Shares without a comparable combination of the shares of any series of Preferred Shares, or (ii) effect a subdivision of the outstanding shares of any series of Preferred Shares without a comparable subdivision of the Ordinary Shares, then the applicable Conversion Price of any series of Preferred Shares not comparably combined in the case of Article 5.3.5.3.2(ii) or not comparably subdivided in the case of Article 5.3.5.3.2(ii) then in effect immediately before such combination or subdivision, shall be proportionately increased so that the number of Ordinary Shares issuable on conversion of each share of such series of Preferred Shares shall be - in the case of Article 5.3.5.3.2(ii) - decreased in proportion to such decrease in the aggregate number of Ordinary Shares outstanding, or shall be - in the case of Article 5.3.5.3.2(ii) - proportionately decreased in reversed proportion to such increase in the aggregate number of shares of such series of such series of Preferred Shares.
+If the Company shall, at any time or from time to time after the Original Issue Date of any series of Preferred Shares (i) combine the outstanding Ordinary Shares without a comparable combination of the shares of any series of Preferred Shares, or (ii) effect a subdivision of the outstanding shares of any series of Preferred Shares without a comparable subdivision of the Ordinary Shares, then the applicable Conversion Price of any series of Preferred Shares not comparably combined in the case of Article 5.3.5.3.2(i) or not comparably subdivided in the case of Article 5.3.5.3.2(ii) then in effect immediately before such combination or subdivision, shall be proportionately increased so that the number of Ordinary Shares issuable on conversion of each share of such series of Preferred Shares shall be - in the case of Article 5.3.5.3.2(ii) - decreased in proportion to such decrease in the aggregate number of Ordinary Shares of Shares.